Dr. Bin Guo (郭斌)

 1) Computer Science Master’s Program

-Our Computer Science department recruits master’s students under the Applied Modelling and Quantitative Methods program.
-If you apply to this program, you would like to be a master’s student in Computer Sciences.
-The detailed qualification for Applied Modelling and Quantitative Methods is here.
-If your first language is not English or you do not have study experience at English countries, you should have IELTS (International English language Testing Services) and the minimum acceptance score is 6.5 with no band below 6.0.
+Our Computer Science department has already built Computer Science M.Sc. program, which is a two-year and thesis-based Master’s program at Trent’s Peterborough campus.
+If your first language is not English or you do not have study experience in English countries, you should have IELTS (International English Language Testing Services) and the minimum acceptance score is 6.5 with no band below 6.0.
 The detailed proof of English Language is here.

 Research Projects

 My research interest lies broadly in graphs.
-Graphs are important data structures that have many applications, such as social networks, weblink networks, and biological networks.
+Graphs are important data structures that have many applications, such as social networks, web-link networks, and biological networks.
 Specifically, I study many kinds of graph algorithms in parallel and distributed computing.
-My Ph.D. studies focus on parallel algorithms of k-core decomposition and maintenance on shared memory multi-core machines.
-My recent research focuses on parallel or distributed algorithms in terms of graph queries and graph mining.
-The below two pictures show an example of social networks.
+My Ph.D. studies focus on parallel algorithms for k-core decomposition and maintenance on shared memory multi-core machines.
+My recent research focuses on parallel and distributed algorithms in the area of graph queries and graph mining.
+The two pictures below show an example of social networks.

 Here are several research projects that I am currently doing or plan to do: